-For twenty-two years the Summer Solstice Jazz Festival (SSJF) has offered a free, multiple-stage, live outdoor music event for residents and visitors of Greater Lansing.
+For twenty-four years the Summer Solstice Jazz Festival (SSJF) has offered a free, multiple-stage, live outdoor music event for residents and visitors of Greater Lansing.
 The SSJF is a celebration of jazz music, one of the truly original American art forms, that includes performances by nationally recognized and regional performers, as well as youth and community education.

 The festival has two stages.
 The Founders' Stage is named after the festivals founders, Al and Beth Cafagna.
 This stage showcases a range of artists from Grammy nominated professionals to locally loved big names.